Siteimprove/alfa/README.md

 const outcomes = await Audit.of(input, rules).evaluate();
 ```

-Alfa is completely pluggable with regards to rules and only prescribes the implementation format.
+Alfa is completely pluggable in regard to rules and only prescribes the implementation format.
 As such, there is nothing to configure when it comes to rules; simply pass in the rules you wish to run and results will be provided for those rules.
-To get you started, Alfa ships with a solid set of rules based on the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG/):
+To get you started, Alfa ships with a solid set of rules based on the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG/).
+Check the [Alfa hub](https://alfa.sitemiprove.com) for details of this rules.
+They can simply be used as:

 ```ts
 import { Audit } from "@siteimprove/alfa-act";